Mathematics: Awards and prize problems

 A new list of seven important problems, titled the "Millennium Prize Problems", was published in 2000.
 Only one of them, the Riemann hypothesis, duplicates one of Hilbert's problems.
 A solution to any of these problems carries a 1 million dollar reward.
-To date, only one of these problems, the Poincaré conjecture, has been solved.
+To date, only one of these problems, the Poincaré conjecture, has been solved, by the Russian mathematician Grigori Perelman.